ocadotechnology/bbq/README.md

 Caveats:
 * Modifying partitioned table description triggers backing up all partitions as last modified time is updated for every partition
+* There's 10,000 [copy jobs per project per day limit](https://cloud.google.com/bigquery/quotas#copy_jobs), which you may hit on the first day.
+This limit can be increased by Google Support